 ►Check out our full list of all of the best Australian road trip tips you must know before hitting the road!

-If you’re from overseas, make sure you get travel insurance before setting off on this epic adventure, it’s something that you cannot road trip without!
-We usually go with World Nomads as it’s the perfect insurance for adventure travel such as hiking, scuba diving, road trips etc.
+If you are travelling to Australia from overseas, make sure you get travel insurance before setting off on this epic adventure, it’s something that you cannot road trip without!
+We always go with Heymondo as it’s the perfect insurance for adventure travel such as hiking, surfing, road tripping etc.

 Before you head out, you may need to organize a hire car in Perth.
 To search for car hire in all of the countries we travel to, we use Rentalcars.com.
 It’s an easy website to use, they have a large selection of providers with reasonable prices and no booking fees!
 Use the form below or click here to browse car hire options.

 The Ultimate 11 Day Perth to Esperance Road Trip Itinerary

 When I dream about my next trip to the south-west, images of Pemberton are always the first to come to mind.
 That unforgettable juxtaposition of lush, vine covered valleys with towering old growth forest.

 The major industry of Pemberton has been logging since back in the early 1900’s.
 The logging of old-growth forest has thankfully decreased over the years, with plantations of pine and karri replacing it.